frctl/fractal-docs/docs/guide/customisation/README.md

 Fractal offers a number of ways to extend its functionality.

-~@TODOLINK @template-engines', 'Template engine adapters') }} let you use pretty much any JavaScript-based templating library instead of Handlebars, and ~@TODOLINK @customisation-web', 'theme customisation') }} can give you a web UI completely tailored to the needs of your project.
+[Template engine adapters](../customisation/template-engines.html) let you use pretty much any JavaScript-based templating library instead of Handlebars, and [theme customisation](../customisation/web-themes.html) can give you a web UI completely tailored to the needs of your project.

-You can also use ~@TODOLINK @custom-commands', 'custom CLI commands') }} to create command-line tasks that lean on the power of Fractal's API to better integrate you component library into your development workflow.
+You can also use [custom CLI commands](../cli/custom-commands.html) to create command-line tasks that lean on the power of Fractal's API to better integrate you component library into your development workflow.